teshomey/intro_to_stat_hu/README.md

 - Undergraduate students in Statistics, Natural Sciences, Computational Sciences, and related fields
 - Anyone looking for a clear, beginner-friendly introduction to statistics
 ---

-## 📥 How to Use

-1. Download the PDF from the repository
-2. Open with any PDF reader
-3. Use the built-in table of contents for easy navigation

----

 ## 📝 Note